 Additionally, it includes functionality for setting a blocker element.

-Disables all UI elements and sets a specified VisualElement as the active blocker, ensuring it remains enabled and interactive.
-When clicked, it will re-enable all previously disabled elements.
+Blocks input on all UI elements and sets a specified VisualElement as the active blocker, ensuring it remains interactive.
+When clicked, it will restore input on all previously blocked elements.

 public void SetBlocker(VisualElement blocker)